CycloneDX/cyclonedx-node-npm/docs/nodejs_internals.md

 If it did not find any `bar` there, then NodeJS traverses all folders upwards and does the same lookup there, until it finds any `bar`.
-This file-based loading behavior happens regardless of components' "dependency graph"
+This file-based loading behavior happens regardless of components' "dependency graph" This loading behavior is - as described - not flat but hierarchical.

 See [NodeJS docs](https://nodejs.org/api/packages.html#introduction)